mnadel/change-detector/README.md

 }
 ```

-The CSS selector will take the HTML for that element its children.
-You'll get alerted if anything changes within that entire DOM tree.
+You'll get alerted if anything changes within the entire DOM tree that is specified by the CSS selector.

 ## Running